istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api/index.md

 Resources can be *attached* to a `Gateway` to customize it.
 However, most Kubernetes resources do not currently support attaching directly to a `Gateway`, but they can be attached to the corresponding generated `Deployment` and `Service` instead.
-This is easily done because both of these resources are generated with the same name as the `Gateway` and with a label `istio.io/gateway-name: <gateway name>`.
+This is easily done because both of these resources are generated with name `<gateway name>-<gateway class name>` and with a label `istio.io/gateway-name: <gateway name>`.

 For example, to deploy a `Gateway` with a `HorizontalPodAutoscaler` and `PodDisruptionBudget`: